-Additional Readings: Additional readings that are either directly related to the course material or related to the study of gender more broadly will be posted on Canvas under "Optional Readings."
-These readings are not required, but some of them will be discussed in lecture.
+Additional Reading: Additional articles and chapters that are either directly related to the course material or related to the study of gender more broadly will be posted on Canvas under "Supplemental Reading."
+These are not required, but may be discussed in lecture.

 Class meetings: Class meetings will typically consist of lecture and discussion.
 Discussions may take place as an entire class or in small groups.
 Discussion will be supported by both in-class and homework assignments.
 Not all material covered in the reading will be covered in the class meetings, and not all material covered in class meetings will be addressed in the readings.
-You are responsible for material from both the readings and lecture.
+You are responsible for material from both the readings and lecture (My answer to "Will this be on the test?" will always be "Yes!").